EleniDanessis/Space-Explorer-React-Native/README.md

 ![app-pic](assets/first-page-app.png)

-### The user choose a date range (YYYY-MM-DD) and the App will use the APOD API from NASA to generate 1 picture per day, based on the date range input.
+### The user chooses a date range (YYYY-MM-DD) and the App will use the APOD API from NASA to generate 1 picture per day, based on the date range input.

 ![app-pic](assets/Searched-App.png)

-### Some pictures are copyrighted protected (from 3rd party photographers).
+### Some pictures are copyright protected (from 3rd party photographers).
 The photo is hidden, however, the user can still read the description by clicking on the picture icon.

 ![app-pic](assets/copyrighted-photos-app.png)